Monday, May 26, 2025

 A short time later, Gordon again approached Dick to go with him to the dance.
 And, again, Dick relented and went with him.
 At the dance, Gertrude's next "friend for Dick" didn't show up and Dick met Gertrude's friend Jane.
 The two hit it off and, after a short time, became an item.
 The time frame is a little unknown to me but suffice to say they were in love and got married!

 So did Gordon and Gertrude.
-They stayed close friends for the rest of their lives!
+They all stayed close friends for the rest of their lives!

 Next - We'll look at their lives together.
 My mom and dad; not Gordon and Gertrude.